Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Introduction

-In Section 4, we examine explicit examples of black hole formation during the gravitational collapse of a star, considering both the $ k = 0 $ and $ k = 1 $ cases.
-We begin with the Schwarzschild black hole and calculate how the size of the star changes over time, as well as how the apparent horizon and event horizon form and evolve during the collapse.
-However, real stars are more complex — they contain pressure and other forces that influence their collapse.
-To make our model more realistic, we also include the effect of a cosmological constant.
-This leads us to study Schwarzschild--de Sitter (dS) and Schwarzschild--Anti de Sitter (AdS) black holes, in which the presence of the cosmological constant $\Lambda $ alters the behavior of the horizons.
-For $ k = 0 $, while a consistent OS collapse exists for both the Schwarzschild-AdS and Schwarzschild-dS cases, but with a restriction on the allowed $|\Lambda|$.
+In Section 4, we examine explicit examples of black hole formation during the gravitational collapse of a star, considering both the $k = 0$ and $k = 1$ cases.
+Since real stars are complex—they contain pressure and other forces that influence their collapse—to make our model more physically relevant, we include the effects of a cosmological constant and electric charge.
+We begin by studying Schwarzschild-AdS/dS black holes, in which the presence of the cosmological constant $\Lambda$ alters the behavior of the horizons \cite{r2}.
+For $k = 0$, a consistent OS collapse exists for both the Schwarzschild-AdS and Schwarzschild-dS cases, but with a restriction on the allowed range of $|\Lambda|$.
 We determine this range for given the mass of the black hole.
-However, we show that there is no OS collapse for Schwarzschild-AdS/dS black holes in the $ k = 1 $ case.
-In the appendix, we also examine how a star collapses to form a Reissner--Nordström (RN) black hole.
-While there is no consistent OS collapse for $ k = 1 $, in the case $ k = 0 $, we investigate how the presence of electric charge affects the formation of horizons and the overall dynamics of the collapse.
-We find that only when the black hole is sufficiently close to the extremal case, the inner apparent horizon connects the inner and outer horizons inside the star.
+However, we show that no consistent OS collapse exists for Schwarzschild-AdS/dS black holes in the $k = 1$ case when the star begins collapsing from rest (i.e., with zero initial velocity).
+In this case, a consistent OS collapse can still be achieved for Schwarzschild-dS spacetime if the star starts collapsing with a nonzero initial velocity.
+We also examine the collapse of a star into a RN black hole \cite{R2}.
+While related studies of charged collapse was considered in \cite{R2}, our analysis focuses on the evolution of horizons, energy conditions, and the minimum initial radius required for black hole formation within the OS framework—features that have not been addressed in this context for both $k = 0$ and $k = 1$ cases.
+We find that only when the black hole is sufficiently close to the extremal limit, the inner apparent horizon connects the inner and outer horizons inside the star.
 Furthermore, due to the electric charge, gravity becomes (infinitely) repulsive near the center.
-As a result, the star does not collapse all the way to zero size ($ R = 0 $), but instead reaches a minimum radius.
-In all examples, we also check if the matter in the star satisfies energy conditions.
-These ensure that our model represents realistic and physically valid situations.
+As a result, the star does not collapse all the way to zero size ($R = 0$), but instead reaches a finite minimum radius.
+In the appendix, to verify our general formulas for the simplest example, we revisit the Schwarzschild black hole and compute how the stellar radius evolves in time, as well as how the apparent and event horizons form and evolve during collapse.
+These results are used in Section 5, where we present a conjecture on the horizon formation time.
+In all examples, we also check whether the matter inside the star satisfies the standard energy conditions.
+This ensures that our model represents physically valid scenarios within general relativity.